 - Where you are an established supporter and we are contacting you by post and telephone about our activities, how you can make donations and other ways in which you can support us.

 - We consider that we have a legitimate interest in continuing to contact you by post and/or telephone once you have provided your details and there is no overriding prejudice to you by our use of your data in this way and for these purposes subject always to our carrying out appropriate checks with the relevant preference services.
-Please follow this link (details to come) for more information about legitimate interest and contact us if you would like further information on this issue.
+Please see more information about legitimate interest and contact us if you would like further information on this issue.

 We will only use your information within Brooke for the purpose or purposes for which that information was obtained.
 We may share your information with selected third parties such as suppliers including professional fundraisers, printers and mailing houses and sub-contractors for the performance of any contract we enter into with them or you.
 We require such suppliers and any third party that processes data on our behalf to sign a legally binding contract that requires them to comply strictly with our instructions on how they may use your data and which requires them to comply with data protection law.